Pension drawdown — the complete UK guide.

 Practical steps — setting up drawdown

-If you have decided that drawdown is right for your situation, here is the process:
+If you have decided to explore drawdown, here is the general process:

 1. Choose a provider